Blackfire gathers a lot of data about how your code behaves at runtime,

 A test must located under the tests key and is composed of the following

-Here is another example with several assertions limited to some API calls of the
+Here is an example with several assertions limited to some API calls of the

 "Homepage should not hit the DB":